Pursue purposeful work

-For questions about each undergraduate program and its application process, reach out anytime to our admissions counselors via email or phone; you can also set up an appointment using our virtual calendar for Oakland and San Francisco campus visits.
+For questions about each undergraduate program and its application process, reach out anytime to our admissions counselors via email or phone; you can also set up an in-person, Skype, or phone appointment using our virtual calendar for campus visits.
 As you prepare to apply, you’ll want to become familiar with the key dates below, as well as our general undergraduate admissions timeline:

-- November 15 – Early action application deadline
+- November 15, 2023 – Early action application deadline for first-year applicants

-- February 1 – Priority application deadline for first-year applicants and to be considered for merit scholarships
+- February 1, 2024 – Priority application deadline for first-year applicants for merit scholarship consideration

-- March 1 – Priority application deadline for transfer applicants and to be considered for merit scholarships
+- March 1, 2024 – Priority application deadline for transfer applicants for merit scholarship consideration

-- October 1 – Priority application deadline for first-year applicants and to be considered for merit scholarships
+- October 1, 2023– Priority application deadline for first-year and transfer applicants for merit scholarship consideration

 To apply for admission to CCA, undergraduate students must create, gather, and submit the following: